The Most Effective Strategies and Resources to Implement in the Classroom

 Pose questions that will get them thinking, too: for instance, if a beer commercial shows a big group of people at a party drinking heavily, how are those people getting home?
 Does the ad send a positive or negative message about drinking and driving?

-GenerationRx offers lessons for both high school and college students on avoiding prescription drug abuse and positive stress management.
-Prescription drug abuse is not only a national epidemic, but it’s also an especially volatile issue for teens and adolescents.
-Some youths don’t consider it drug abuse if it’s a prescription and see little to no harm in stealing a few pills from a parent or sibling.
+GenerationRx offers lessons for both high school and college students on avoiding prescription drug use and positive stress management.
+Prescription drug use is not only a national epidemic, but it’s also an especially volatile issue for teens and adolescents.
+Some youths don’t consider it drug use if it’s a prescription and see little to no harm in stealing a few pills from a parent or sibling.

 Teaching Positive Behaviors and Social Habits